EPR Representative logoEPR Representative

 The arithmetic versus the cost of compliance

-• Typical actually-applied sanction at the higher end: €50,000 to €200,000 + astreintes if delayed.
+• Typical actually-applied sanction at the higher end for a first-time enforcement file: €30,000 to €100,000 + astreintes if delayed.

 • Lost FBA revenue during suspension: €10,000 to €50,000 per month depending on the seller’s scale.